tinalexander/tinalexander.github.io/pages/2023/08-august.md

 # August 25, 2023

+## NIH's RADx on BA.2.86 and existing COVID tests

+- **Source:** email by Jonathan Griffin of National Institute of Biomedical Imaging and Bioengineering
+- **Date:** received August 25, 2023

+> The RADx program has protocols in place, in coordination with the FDA and CDC, to screen new variants when deemed necessary.
+The information we have to-date on BA.2.86 does not portend issues with existing tests.
+>
+> This information comes from Todd Merchak, who you spoke to for your recent story on EG.5.

 ## CDC spokesperson on timing interval between COVID shots

 - **Source:** email by Jason McDonald of Centers for Disease Control and Prevention